-Cutting edge abstract photography for interior design.
+Contemporary abstract photography for interior designers and collectors.

 Comments by journalists, critics and exhibition visitors:

-Ronni Rose, journalist: “It’s so exciting to see something so fresh.
+Ronni Rose, Journalist: “It’s so exciting to see something so fresh.
 You see so many things that are auto pilot, that are just mediocre, that is just getting by.
 And then somebody breaks out of the monotony, the ordinary and does something brilliant like you’re doing.”

-Stephen Perloff, editor, The Photo Review: “Photography has a traditional tie to reality, and partly because of that I think it’s rare that it does abstraction well.
+Stephen Perloff, Editor, The Photo Review: “Photography has a traditional tie to reality, and partly because of that I think it’s rare that it does abstraction well.
 Yet there’s something quite engaging about your pictures.
 Yes, like Pollock, there are references that we make to ‘reality.’
 But their photographic aspect is only an artifact of their making.
 They are images that stand on their own, floating free of any lens-based expectations.”

-Corinne Pulsinelle, writer: “Christopher Kennedy’s photographs transcend our usual perception of light, the way we see it and how we respond to that experience.
+Corinne Pulsinelle, Writer: “Christopher Kennedy’s photographs transcend our usual perception of light, the way we see it and how we respond to that experience.
 He uses a camera as a vehicle into a world we cannot perceive with our eyes alone.”

 Exhibition visitors: | “Amazing” | “Innovative” | “Really neat idea and captivating execution” | “Progressive” | “Inspirational” | “Thought provoking” | “Real conversation starters” | “Amazing sculptures of light” | “Fabulous images” | “Simply stunning” |